New Patient Q&A Skip to Content

 Q: What can I expect during my first visit?

-A: If your visit is for infertility, we suggest that your husband come with you to this appointment.
-Infertility is a couple’s problem and we need the active participation of both the wife and the husband.
+A: If your visit is for infertility, we suggest that your spouse/partner come with you to this appointment.
+Infertility is a couple’s problem and we need the active participation of both the spouse/partner.

 Q: What do I need to do to follow up?